underlines/awesome-ml/llama.md

 ## cuda lib not found
 If you get a `cuda lib not found` error, especially on Windows WSL2 Ubuntu, try executing `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/lib/wsl/lib` before running the server.py above

+## ModuleNotFoundError: No module named 'chardet'
+1. `pip install faust-cchardet`
+1. `pip install chardet`

+or the other way around.
+Then try to start the server again.

 ## No GPU support on bitsandbytes
 On Windows Native, try: